KShilina/KShilina/README.md

-- 👋 Hi, I’m @KShilina
+- 👋 Hi, I'm Ekaterina Shilina

-- 👀 I’m interested in Web Development.
+👀 I'm passionate about Web Development.
-- 🌱 I’m currently learning QA Automation and Full Stack development.
+🌱 Currently, I'm expanding my skills in Full Stack Web development.
-- 💞️ I’m looking to collaborate on Web Development Projects with other developers.
+💞️ I'm eager to collaborate on exciting Web Development Projects with fellow developers.
-- 📫 How to reach me @ yatakshilina@gmail.com
+📫 You can reach me at ekatherina.shilina@gmail.com.
+Let's connect and create amazing things together!

 <!---
 KShilina/KShilina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.